jmrgn/jmrgn.github.io/_posts/2014-09-24-windows-package-management.md

 layout: post
 title:  "Windows Package Management"
 date:   2014-09-23 18:14:00
-categories: dotnet
+tags: dotnet, boxstarter, chocolatey, package management
 ---

-## Why so difficult?

 Right now almost all of my work is within the Microsoft realm, and so I spend quite a bit of time in Windows.
 That being said, I've spent quite a bit of time working on other platforms and in other operating systems.
 One of the more significant projects I've been involved in recently was actually written in python and hosted on a flavor of linux.
 Consequently I did most of my development out of a Virtualbox VM running Ubuntu.
 One of the things that always impressed me with various linux distributions was the package management utilities that many come with (notably yum and apt-get).

+## Why so difficult?

 Use of these capabilities allows for very easy, standard setup of both a developer's machine and a production server alike.
 Whereas before I simply took the tedious process of installing applications on Windows as a sunk cost - the mundane tasks of downloading an installer, walking through the GUI, etc. - it has become very grating now that I've transitioned back to developing in .NET.